Bicycle Accident Lawyer

 Your advocate understands this process.
 They have probably successfully handled a case like yours before.
 Your advocate can use past examples as a guide for you and your personal circumstances.
 Although no two accidents are exactly the same, many of the principles apply across various situations and scenarios.
 Your advocate will do what is in your best interest.
 Your Advocate will know whether a settlement offered by the insurance company is fair or not.
 Our firm will be there for you every step of the way.

 What Is My Personal Injury Case Worth?

 Knowing how much your case is worth is a challenging question.
 As mentioned above, every case is a little different and factors can influence the outcome of a case in different ways.
 For example, what may be a simple detail in one case, can under different circumstances, be pivotal in determining your case.
-Because of these unique differences, we strongly suggest that you meet with one of our personal injury attorneys.
-Your advocate will evaluate the specifics of your case and help determine what you should do next.
+Because of these unique differences, we strongly suggest that you meet with one of our bicycle accident attorneys.
+Your Advocate will evaluate the specifics of your case and help determine what you should do next.
 Your advocate will help you create a plan of action.
 Generally, bicycle accidents are determined by the length of your medical treatment, lost wages, and negligence of the other party.

 Bicycle Accident Statistics in Idaho